sunielghising/Portfolio/README.md

 ## Portfolio

-A simple responsive web portfolio.
+A simple responsive web portfolio using HTML and CSS.